I'm a mortgage prisoner – what can I do?

 - Nelly isn't a mortgage prisoner.
 She owns 25% of the equity in her home and has a £150,000 loan.
-The average two-year fixed-rate is 2.43%, amounting to £668/month.
+She has access to a two-year fixed-rate at 2.43%, amounting to £668/month.
 If she remortgaged to similar deals over the lifetime of her 25-year mortgage, the total interest at the end would come to £50,400.

 - Mark is a mortgage prisoner.
 He has the same amount of equity as the above example.
-He would end up paying £824/month on a rate of 4.39%, which he's stuck on.
+But he ends up paying £824/month on a rate of 4.39%, which he's stuck on.
 The total interest after 25 years would come to £97,323.

 Result. £97,323 (Mark Mortgage Prisoner) - £50,400 (Nelly Not-a-Mortgage-Prisoner) = £46,923.
 This means Mark Mortgage Prisoner could end up paying nearly double the amount of interest compared to Nelly Not-a-Mortgage-Prisoner during the lifetime of the mortgage.

 The FCA is clear that homeowners who are behind with their payments are NOT mortgage prisoners.
 Its stance is grounded in the fact that through being in payment difficulties you are signalling a need for more considered and tailored support than just a product switch.

 However, at MSE we believe you CAN still be a mortgage prisoner.
 This is because thousands of genuine mortgage prisoners have been trapped for so long that it's almost inevitable that some will be in arrears precisely because they've had to pay over the odds for so long.

 A landmark report from the London School of Economics and Political Science (LSE), commissioned by MSE and funded by our founder Martin Lewis, found that mortgage prisoners were up to 40% more likely than other borrowers on similar incomes to default due to coronavirus.